julianofoleiss/SOYPR/README.md

 ## Classification of Seed Defect Type

 The best F1-score without region-aware partitioning was 95.89% (+-0.3).
 In this case, seeds from the same regions were allowed to be in both training and testing sets.
 When enforcing region-aware partitioning, we achieved 85.06% (+-5).
-Both results were obtained with Vit-Base features and a SVM tuned with the RBF kernel.
+Both results were obtained with Vit-Base features and an SVM tuned with the RBF kernel.
 In both cases, we used three images per seed to make a final decision with the product rule.
-Without the fusion, considering each image from the each seed independently, the F1-score with region-aware partitioning was 74.74% (+-0.8).
+Without the fusion, considering each image from each seed independently, the F1-score with region-aware partitioning was 74.74% (+-0.8).

 ## Intact vs Defective Seeds

-The best result with region-aware partitioning was 99.32% (+-0.2) using Vit-Base features and a SVM tuned with the RBM kernel, making a final decision with the product rule.
+The best result with region-aware partitioning was 99.32% (+-0.2) using Vit-Base features and an SVM tuned with the RBM kernel, making a final decision with the product rule.
 When each image from each seed was independently classified, the F1-score was 97% (+-0.8).

 # Acknowledgement